mdozmorov/gwas2bed/autoimmune/README.md

 Prerequisites: Download [Supplemental table 1](http://www.nature.com/nature/journal/vaop/ncurrent/extref/nature13835-s1.xls) and save it as text file into a folder, such as *bed*.

 Copy *Makefile* into that folder and run `make`.
 It will extract disease-specific SNPs into separate BED files.

+*Makefile* also contains a command for making pair-wise overlap counts, stored in `overlapMatrix.txt` file.